 You’ve probably noticed a lot of road work going on in your area.
 But construction sites on the highway can be dangerous for both motorists and road workers.
 There are up to 1000 active work zones on our highways at a given time, and it’s no surprise that Texas leads the nation in work zone fatalities.
 In fact, 186 Texans died in work zone accidents in a recent year.

 At The Lenahan Law Firm, we have won millions of dollars for people who were severely injured in accidents caused by someone else’s negligence.
-Give us a call today at (214) 295-1008 if you are a driver or road worker who was seriously injured in a construction zone accident.
+Give our Dallas car accident lawyers a call today at (214) 295-1008 if you are a driver or road worker who was seriously injured in a construction zone accident.

 Most victims of construction zone accidents are law-abiding drivers who were injured due to the negligence of another person.
 People who drive carelessly in a work zone are a serious threat to the safety of construction zone workers and other drivers.